trivnguyen/ananke_dr3/README.md

 The default partition is `skx-normal`, which uses the SkyLake node.
 To change the partition, use `-p` or `--partition` (e.g. `python write_slurm.py m12f 1 8 --partition=normal`).
-The default alloc time for each job is 16 hours for the first job and 4 hours for the second job.
+The default alloc time is 5 hours for the first job and 3 hours for the second job.
 To change the alloc time, use `-t1` or `--time-catalog` for the first job and `-t2` or `--time-sf` for the second job (e.g. `python write slurm.py m12f 1 8 -t1 1:00:00 --time-sf=2:00:00`).
 The time format uses the SLURM convention.